dpse/VncSharp/README.md

 # VncSharp

 This a fork of [VncSharp](https://github.com/humphd/VncSharp) that adds support for asynchronous connection operations.
 This makes it possible to use the `RemoteDesktop` control without blocking the UI thread.
 Just await `ConnectAsync` rather than calling `Connect`.
-It as also possible to connect through a `Stream`, which makes it possibly to easily route traffic through e.g. a proxy server.
+It is also possible to connect through a `Stream`, which makes it possible to easily route traffic through e.g. a proxy server.

 The implementation makes use of the `AsyncBinaryReader` and `AsyncBinaryWriter` implementations from [AsyncBinaryReaderWriter](https://github.com/ronnieoverby/AsyncBinaryReaderWriter).